 Mass General has the experience, talent, resources and dedication to play a sustained role in promoting health equity for everyone in our communities, regardless of race, ethnicity or socioeconomic status.

 Imagine a future where ...

-- Our toughest public health challenges are managed with proven, broadly applied solutions accessible to all communities.
+- Our toughest public health challenges are addressed with proven, broadly applied solutions that focus on equity in all our communities.